 - Students will be assigned a locker for their exclusive use.
-Lockers may be subject to search. - Students will provide a combination lock and give the combination to their Homeform teacher, and sign the Locker Use Agreement. - Students must store all hats, coats, backpacks and other personal belongings that are not required for instructional purposes. - Students must remove their locks at the end of the school year or upon departure at any other time of the year. - Students are responsible for all items contained in their locker and for the hygiene and cleanliness of the locker.
-Lockers are to be cleaned out regularly. - Students may purchase a security lock in the Main Office.
+Lockers may be subject to search and may not be shared with other students. - Students can obtain a lock from the school.
+A five dollar deposit is required and will be refunded in June with the return of the lock. - Students are required to provide the lock's combination to the school or provide a replica key if using a keyed lock to their Homeform teacher, and sign the Locker Use Agreement. - Students must remove their locks at the end of the school year or upon departure at any other time of the year. - Students are responsible for all items contained in their locker and for the hygiene and cleanliness of the locker.
+Lockers are to be cleaned out regularly.